TestMasters Batesville Arkansas LSAT Prep Courses

 When can I ask my TestMasters instructor questions about the course materials?

 TestMasters students have a number of different resources at their disposal if they would like to ask instructors questions about their LSAT prep materials or individual LSAT prep questions.
-Students are encouraged to ask questions during each class lesson, and can attend a 30 minute question-and-answer session prior to each class to ask questions about the previous lesson’s homework.
-The Student Helpline is also available for 15 hours each week and students can call it via our toll free number.
+Students are encouraged to ask questions during each class lesson, and can also contact our Academic Assistance department with any questions outside of class.

 What is included in the full-length TestMasters LSAT prep books?